Our favourite Ninja air fryer is at its lowest ever price for Amazon Prime Day

 There’s an impressive £85 off this home-cooking hero

 It’s hard to remember a time when air fryers didn’t grace our kitchen countertops.
-However, if you’ve yet to jump on the bandwagon or you’re looking to upgrade to a new model, now could be your chance to pick up a top-rated appliance for less, as Amazon has slashed the price of our favourite Ninja model in the Prime Big Deal Days sale.
+However, if you’ve yet to jump on the bandwagon or you’re looking to upgrade to a new model, we’ve spotted a great deal on the Ninja foodi dual zone air fryer in the Amazon Prime Day sale.

-Right now, the Ninja foodi dual-zone air fryer has an impressive 35 per cent off in the October Prime Day sale, saving you £85 and taking the model down to its lowest-ever price at Amazon.
-The handy kitchen companion was dubbed the best Ninja air fryer overall in IndyBest’s guide to the brand’s wide range of models, so this is a deal worth knowing about.
+The handy kitchen companion was dubbed the best Ninja air fryer overall in IndyBest’s guide to the brand’s wide range of models.
+Now, the top-rated foodi comes with an impressive 35 per cent discount, saving you £85 and taking the model down to its lowest-ever price at Amazon.

 Follow live: Latest Amazon Prime Day offers

-Amazon Prime Day (we have rounded up the best deals here) kicked off today and will run until 11.59pm on Wednesday 8 October, with offers on everything from Apple tech to heated airers and much more.
+Amazon Prime Day (we have rounded up the best deals here) kicked off yesterday and will run until 11.59pm tonight (Wednesday 8 October), with offers on everything from Apple tech to heated airers and much more.

-If you’ve been wondering whether to invest in an air fryer, now is the perfect time to add one to your online shopping basket.
-Read on to find out more about the Ninja model and Amazon’s Prime Day deal.
+If you’ve been thinking about investing in an air fryer, today is your last chance to score this top-rated model at a great price in the Amazon Prime Day sale, with discounts due to end at midnight.
+Read on to find out more about the Ninja foodi dual zone deal.

 Ninja foodi 9.5l dual zone air fryer, AF400UK